iltommi/qdb-documentation/source/concepts/concurrency.rst

 The server will make sure that requests do not conflict with each other.
 It will spread the load on the entire processing power available, if need be.

 The server automatically adjusts its multithreading configuration to the underlying hardware.
 No user intervention is required.
-Running several servers instances on the same node is counter-productive.
+Running several  instances on the same node is counter-productive.

 Multiple clients can simultaneously access the same entry for reading.
 The server will however ensure that only one client access an entry for writing at any time.